• Skip to primary navigation

 What is the Committee of Adjustment?

-The Committee of Adjustment is an independent body consisting of five (5) members, and is appointed by Council.
-This Committee is granted authority by the Province of Ontario and has the ability to grant relief from the provisions of the Township’s Zoning By-Law.
-The Committee of Adjustment is also empowered to grant consent (sever) to divide a lot in additional pieces.
+The Committee of Adjustment is an independent body consisting of five (5) members appointed by Council.
+This Committee is granted authority by the Province of Ontario under the provisions of the Planning Act and has the ability to grant relief from the provisions of the Township’s Zoning By-Law and is also authorized to deal with land division.

 What is a Minor Variance?

-A Minor Variance is a change or permission from the specific requirements of the Township’s Zoning By-Law.
-The provisions in Zoning By-Laws are very specific in terms of set-backs, lot coverage, etc.; these provisions are crafted to anticipate most scenarios but they cannot anticipate all scenarios.
+A minor variance is a change or permission from the specific requirements of the Township’s Zoning By-Law.
+The provisions in Zoning By-Laws are very specific in terms of setbacks, lot coverage, etc.; these provisions are crafted to anticipate most development scenarios, but they cannot anticipate all scenarios.
 The minor variance process allows for a property owner to seek permission or relief from a certain provision by applying to the Committee of Adjustment.

 What is consent (severance)?

 Consent is a term often used to describe the approval required to subdivide a piece of land without the plan of a subdivision.
-The Planning Act requires that consent be granted before a parcel of land can be divided to create an additional lot.
-This process is referred to as Land Severance and the type of consent given in this instance is a severance.
+The Planning Act requires that consent be granted before a parcel of land can be divided and conveyed.
+Severances must conform to the Land Division policies contained in the Township’s Official Plan, as well as other applicable legislation including the Provincial Planning Statement 2024.
+Consents or severances often refer to applications seeking to create a new lot, establish an easement, the addition of land from one property to another, effect a cancellation certificate, create a surplus dwelling lot or split a farm.

 What does the consent and minor variance process consist of?

-There are several steps that need to be completed in the instance of applying and being granted a decision for both minor variance and consent.
-The following steps outline the requirements and process in either a minor variance or consent situation:
+There are several steps that need to be completed when applying for either a minor variance or consent.
+The following steps outline the general requirements and process in either a minor variance or consent:

-• Notice of Decision: a Notice of Decision is circulated to the applicant and all persons who were notified of the hearing or made a written request to be notified of the decisions.
-Once the decision has been circulated, a twenty (20) day appeal period begins, during which time the Committee’s decisions may be appealed to the Ontario Municipal Board (OMB).
+• Notice of Decision: A Notice of Decision is circulated to the applicant and those who submitted a written request to the Secretary Treasurer to be notified of the decision.
+Following the decision by the Committee and the giving of notice, a twenty (20) day appeal period begins, during which time the Committee’s decisions may be appealed to the Ontario Land Tribunal (OLT) by the parties permitted under the provisions of the Planning Act.

-• If Appealed: the application is heard before the OMB in what amounts to a new hearing.
+• If Appealed: the application is heard before the OLT in what amounts to a new hearing.

-• If No Appeal: the Committee’s decision is final after the expiration of the twenty (20) day appeal period and the applicant has one year to complete all conditions established by the Committee (if conditions are not met within given timelines, the application will be deemed null).
+• If No Appeal: the Committee’s decision is final after the expiration of the twenty (20) day appeal period.

 How long does the process take?